-There are companies that need help immediately.
-As this listing from LinkedIn and many online job boards can attest, there are open opportunities.
-Companies like Amazon and Instacart need hundreds of thousands of workers now.
+There are companies, like Amazon and Instacart, that need workers immediately.
 That’s the good news.
-The bad news is that most open roles are primarily in relatively lower paying positions.
+The bad news is that most open roles are primarily in relatively lower-paying positions.
 If you have a career in a high-income occupation or specialized field, current opportunities may not be a fit.
-Still there are immediate needs in financial services, education, healthcare, technology and more high paying fields that are worth looking at.
+Still, there are immediate needs in financial services, education, healthcare, technology and more high paying fields that are worth looking at.

 Here are some reasons you might consider one of these roles:

-• An approximately $15 per hour wage is not far from your typical earnings.
-Most open jobs are not in highly paid fields.
+- An approximately $15 per hour wage is not far from your typical earnings.
+Many open jobs are not in highly paid fields.
 Perhaps one of these new roles may not be a significant pay cut vs. what you earned previously.

 Here are some reasons working right now may not be a good idea:

-• Unemployment benefits are typically reduced.
+- Unemployment benefits are typically reduced.
 One of the first steps to take after a job loss is to file for unemployment.
 Even if potential severance pay (LINK) may delay unemployment benefits, it makes sense to file ASAP.
-If you take on a new role, your unemployment insurance payment may be offset or eliminated.
+Taking a short-term position, however, may offset or eliminate your unemployment insurance payments.
 This can vary from state to state.
 Consult our helpful guide (LINK) for more details and links to your state’s program.